 Building services – this is the cost of providing advice to the public on regulatory requirements with the Building Act and also cost of resolving complaints about building related issues including stormwater on private property.
 Residential and lifestyle properties in Gisborne city and on the Poverty Bay Flats contribute 85%.
 The remaining 15% is paid by rural properties.

 Roading (non-subsidised) - street cleaning, footpaths, street lighting and seal extensions on roads in the district that are not subsidised by NZTA.

-Business area patrols (CBD) - this is the full cost of providing the City Watch service in the CBD area of Gisborne city.
+Business area patrols (CBD) – based on Capital value - this is the full cost of providing the City Watch service in the CBD area of Gisborne city.

-Drainage - cost of providing land drainage in designated areas of benefit.
+Drainage - cost of providing land drainage in the designated areas of benefit.
 There are 2 groups - Direct beneficiaries and Contributors.
 Both rates are based on the area of land.

-Economic development - covers the costs of preparing for and supporting economic and tourism activity throughout the district.
-This rate is payable by all industrial and commercial properties over the whole district.
+Economic development and tourism - covers the costs of preparing for and supporting economic and tourism activity throughout the district.
+This rate is payable by all industrial and commercial properties over the whole district based on capital value.

-Flood control schemes (Waipaoa, Te Karaka) - this is the contribution based on capital value for the cost of operating flood protection works.
+Flood control schemes - this is the contribution based on capital value for the cost of operating flood protection works.
 This activity is partially funded by the general rates.

 Noise control - cost of responding to noise complaints.
 This is targeted to residential properties in Gisborne city, Makaraka, Wainui and lifestyle properties on the Poverty Bay Flats.

 Passenger transport - the cost of providing a subsidised passenger transport service payable by all residents living in Gisborne city.

 Parks and reserves – based on the Inner Zone (85%) and Outer Zone (15%) per rating unit the cost of maintaining all the parks, reserves, playing fields, beach access points, etc.